burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   }
   ```

-Essentially explicit instantiation of a class template instantiates all members.
+Essentially, the explicit instantiation of a class template instantiates all members.
 Explicit instantiation can be used to quickly test whether a class template and all its member templates can be instantiated without compile-time errors.

 ## Variadic Templates

-Variadic templates have been introduced in C++11.
+Variadic templates were introduced in C++11.
 The motivation is to have the ability to work with a varying number of template parameters during template definition.

 The smallest example of template function definition with variadic template arguments:
 ```cpp